TID-Lab/aggie/README.md

 1. Copy `config/secrets.json.example` to `config/secrets.json`.
     1. Set `adminPassword` to the default password your want to use for the `admin` user during installation.
     1. For production, set `log_user_activity` flag to `true`.
 For testing, set it as `false` (default value).
-1. (optional) To make https work, you need to copy your SSL certificate information to the `config` folder (two files named `key.pem` and `cert.pem`).
+1. (optional, rarely needed) To make https work, you need to copy your SSL certificate information to the `config` folder (two files named `key.pem` and `cert.pem`).
     - If you do not have the certificate you can create a new self-signed certificate with the following command:
   `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
     - This will allow you to start the server but it will generate unsafe warnings in the browser.
 You will need a real trusted certificate for production use.
     - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without passphrase prompt
 1. Run `npm install` from the project directory.
     - This installs all dependencies and concatenates the angular application.
-1. (optional) Run `npm install -g gulp mocha karma-cli protractor`.
+1. (optional) Run `npm install -g gulp mocha karma-cli protractor migrate`.
-    - This installs gulp, mocha, karma, and protractor globally so they can be run from the command line for testing.
-You will most likely need Google Chrome installed on your computer for the protractor tests to run.
+    - This installs some tools globally which can then be run from the command line for testing.
+    - You will most likely need Google Chrome installed on your computer for the protractor tests to run.
-    - This is optional, as `npm` provides easy access to the local copies of these that are installed by `npm install`
+    - This is optional, as `npx` provides easy access to the local copies of these that are installed by `npm install`
-1. (optional) Run `npm install -g migrate`.
-    - This installs node-migrate globally.
-1. To start server in production, run `npm start`.
+1. To start server in production mode, run `npm start`.
 Use `npm run dev` for development.
     - In your terminal, a user and password were generated.
 You will use these credentials to log into the application.
 Example: `"admin" user created with password "password"`.
 1. Navigate to `https://localhost:3000` in your browser.
     - This will show you the running site.
 Login with the user name and password from your terminal mentioned above.